microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ### Add environment variables

-To be able to connect the Azure Function to the Azure Open AI service, you will need to set the `AZURE_OPENAI_ENDPOINT` and the `CHAT_MODEL_DEPLOYMENT_NAME` environment variable.
-Those variables were already deployed for you using the infrastucture as code.
+To be able to connect the Azure Function to the Azure OpenAI service, you will need to set the `AZURE_OPENAI_ENDPOINT` and the `CHAT_MODEL_DEPLOYMENT_NAME` environment variable.
+Those variables were already deployed for you using the infrastructure as code.

 ### Add the role to the Azure Function App

-The Azure Function App will also need the role of `Cognitive Services OpenAI User` to be able to call the Azure Open AI service using managed identities.
+The Azure Function App will also need the role of `Cognitive Services OpenAI User` to be able to call the Azure OpenAI service using managed identities.

 This role was already assigned to your Azure Function when it was provisioned at the beginning of the lab.